 Don’t forget your Magic Band PIN number: Apparently, I established a pin number last October when I was at a blogging conference held at Disney.
 The pin remained with my account.
 I had no idea what the pin was because I created it based on something related to the conference so my fellow bloggers could remember it.
-Before my family could even get breakfast on the first day, I had to find a concierge and create a new pin.
-Yea, that was a great.
+Before we could even get breakfast on the first day, I had to find a concierge and create a new pin.
 I learned later that I could have changed it at check-in or on the website prior to arriving.
 You can also create different pins for various family members or turn off pin numbers for children.

 Can only fill rapid fill resort mugs at Disney resorts not the parks: If you purchase or receive a Disney Resort refillable mug, just know that you can only fill them up at Disney resorts and not at the parks.
-You can take them into the parks, but you can fill them up anywhere, so you may not even want to lug them around.
-I’m not sure it’s worth getting them for the kids, but it was for my husband and me, when considering how much coffee I drink and his love for soda.
+You can take them into the parks, but you can’t refill them, so you may not even want to lug them around.
+I’m not sure it’s worth getting them for the kids, but it was for me, considering how much coffee I drink .
 If you’re resort package or dining plan comes with a mug, awesome!
 But if it doesn’t, do the math and see if it’s really worth it.

 Magic Band safety: First names are written on the inside of Magic Bands, but that’s it.
 Before heading into a park on the first day, I wrote my first name and cell number inside the boys’ Magic Bands.
 I told them if they got separated to find a mom with kids or a Disney cast member behind a register and show that person the Magic Band and tell him or her to call me.
 My older son knows my phone number, but I told him to have the adult call.
 The boys looked terrified, but I made them repeat it back three times.
-The reason I said behind a register is because I get paranoid that crazy people fake working at establishments so they can abduct kids.
-I know Disney is very strict with their uniforms, their training, and everything else, so this is highly unlikely, but I figure if someone is actually behind a counter ringing up customers, that person must truly and officially be a Disney employee.
+The reason I said behind a register is because I get paranoid that crazy people may pretend like they are Disney cast members so they can abduct kids.
+I know Disney is very strict with their uniforms, their training, and everything else, so this is highly unlikely, but I figure if someone is actually behind a counter ringing up customers, that person must officially be a Disney employee.